NickF40/EventOrganizerBot/README.md

 - The project uses uv and a `config.yaml` file for configuration, making it easy to deploy with Docker or any container orchestrator.
 - Data lives in the configured SQL database.
 When redeploying, point `DATABASE_URL` to the same storage (for SQLite mount the volume, for Postgres/MySQL use the external service) to retain registrations and scheduled posts.
+- User-facing copy is resolved through JSON localization files stored under `app/locales/`.
+Set the `LOCALE` environment variable (or the corresponding YAML field) to switch languages at runtime and add new translation files alongside `en.json`.

 ## Project structure